Respond to a Bug Report

 Responding to bug reports is an essential part of support and improvement processes, and solutions should come as quickly as possible.
 This workflow template allows you to use specific emojis to tag posts in Slack for which you want to automatically create a Jira ticket by simply using an emoji reaction on the post.
 The template has defined the issue type as Bug, but you can change the issue type if you like.

 After you download and import the template, fine-tune the workflow by evaluating and making adjustments to each step.
-You'll likely need to make some changes to perfect the workflow for your specific use by, for example, selecting a Slack channel for the workflow, choosing a Jira project, personalizing the text your coworkers will see, etc.
+You'll likely need to make some changes to perfect the workflow to meet your specific needs.

 With the template imported, open the workflow so all the steps are visible.

-Click Edit next to each template step to review and update the contents (if necessary).
+Click Edit next to each template step to review and update the contents.

 Here's a summary of each step in the workflow and details you may want to customize:

 Emoji Reaction Workflow Trigger

 This template uses an emoji reaction to initiate the workflow.
 Select the channel in which you want the workflow to exist, then select the emoji you want to trigger the workflow.